craigfay/nvim/copilot_prompts/style_preferences.instruct.md

 telling you something important about how to format your responses or what your task is.

+Important: Whenever you are explaining something, try to make your point as succintly as possible, and avoid excess elaboration.

 Closely follow these code formatting rules:

 For JavaScript and TypeScript indent with 2 spaces.